Catshill

 Catshill is a village in the civil parish of Catshill and North Marlbrook, in the Bromsgrove district, in Worcestershire, England, about 3 miles north of Bromsgrove and 10 miles south-west of Birmingham.
 The parish of Catshill was formed around the Turnpike Road (A38) in 1844.

-The population of Catshill in 2011 was 6,858.
+The population of Catshill and North Marlbrook in 2021 was 6,974.

 Education

 Catshill is home to Catshill First School and Catshill Middle School.
 The first school Catshill First School and Nursery is located in the centre of the village on Gibb Lane.
 The Middle School was built in 1939, and was converted from a Secondary Modern to a Middle School in 1970.
 The village has a small library, though it is not open every day.
 Catshill also has a village hall in which many different learning activities take place, from karate to IT skills.

 Transport

 Catshill is served by regular bus services by First Midland Red, Diamond West Midlands, National Express West Midlands and MRD Travel.
 There are routes to Longbridge, University Hospital in Birmingham, Halesowen, Stourbridge, Bromsgrove, Worcester and Droitwich.

 With nearby access to the M5 and M42 motorways, Catshill is within commuting distance by car to both Worcester and Birmingham.